WICG/import-maps/README.md

 Speaking of delivering incremental value, it's worth noting that by even before getting to `import:` URLs, implementations can ship subsets of the proposal that solve important use cases.
 For example, one implementation plan could be:

 - Only support map entries of the form `"http(s) URL": ["built-in module", "same http(s) URL"]`. ([See above](#for-built-in-modules-in-module-import-map-supporting-browsers) for a realistic example.)
 This enables built-in module polyfilling in a backward-compatible way.
-- Support general URL and non-array right-hand sides of the map entries.
+- Support general URL and non-array addresses in the specifier map.
 This enables basic bare import specifier support.
 - Support scoping.
 This enables full "npm parity" bare import specifier support.
 - Support fallbacks from HTTP(S) URLs to HTTP(S) URLs.
 This allows supplanting the [terrible `document.write()`-using sync-script-loading hacks](https://www.hanselman.com/blog/CDNsFailButYourScriptsDontHaveToFallbackFromCDNToLocalJQuery.aspx).